Node.js

 Path case sensitivity on Windows

 Node handle pretty well path case insensibility on Windows.
-But if a module use a symbolic link or a junction and the working directory doesn't match the case of that path (d:\mydir instead of D:\MyDir) Node load the same module twice, for each path case.
-Note: NPM use junction for local path modules.
+But if a module use a symbolic link or a junctionarrow-up-right and the working directory doesn't match the case of that path (d:\mydir instead of D:\MyDir) Node load the same module twice, for each path case.
+Note: NPM use junction for local path modulesarrow-up-right.

 See an example: